je-repo/fitnessapp/README.md

 When creating a new workout record, session["workout_id"] is cleared and set to the value of the new workout id.
 The user is redirected to editworkout.html after creating a new workout record.

+**datetime_format**

+Jinja2 function to format datetime in editworkout.html.

+**deleteworkout (login required)**

+Function that receives POST request to delete workouts and redirect to index.html.

+**editnote (login required)**

+Function that receives POST request to edit workout notes and redirect to editworkout.html.

 **editprofile (login required)**

 Displays user data on editprofile.html.